stylersnico/nmd/debian/README.md

 A fork of the original DDOS Deflate Project -> http://deflate.medialayer.com/

-Fully loaded for Debian 7 and derived distro
+Fully loaded for Debian 8 and derived distro

-For any question : http://www.nicolas-simond.com/ | contact@nicolas-simond.com
+For any question : https://www.nicolas-simond.com/ | contact@nicolas-simond.com

 Tested On
 =========

--> Debian 6 "Squeeze"

--> Debian 7 "Wheezy"
+-> Debian 7

--> Debian 8 "Jessie" Testing
+-> Debian 8

--> Ubuntu 13.10 Server
+-> Ubuntu 14.04

--> Ubuntu 14.04 Server
+-> Ubuntu 15.04

--> Linux Mint 17 (You need "mailutils" package)

 Next major version
 ==================

--> 2015v1
+-> 2015v2
-Correction of all the reported problems
+More features to come.

 Installation